Tutorial

 }

-The API returns structured JSON with position, title, URL, and snippet for each result.
-No HTML parsing.
-No regex.
-No maintenance when Google changes their layout.
+The API returns structured JSON data with position, title, URL, snippet, and metadata for each result.
+This eliminates the need for HTML parsing, regex patterns, and ongoing maintenance when Google updates their search result layouts.
+The data structure remains consistent regardless of Google's frontend changes.

 Quick Cost Comparison